jkkummerfeld/slate/README.md

 &nbsp;                      | Normal | <kbd>></kbd> then <kbd>p</kbd>                  | toggle showing progress through files
 &nbsp;                      | Normal | <kbd>></kbd> then <kbd>l</kbd>                  | toggle showing legend for labels
 &nbsp;                      | Normal | <kbd>></kbd> then <kbd>m</kbd>                  | toggle showing the mark on the current item

-Note: special keys such as `ENTER` and `BACKSPACE` may not work on non-OS-X operating systems.
-That is why in all places where they are used we have an alternative as well.

 ### Misc